-Of course, other people—like friends and especially family—love to give their opinion in these matters, often pressuring us to do one thing or another.
+Of course, other people—like friends and especially family—love to give us their unsolicited opinions on these matters, often pressuring us to do one thing or another.
 When I dropped out of college after a year and moved across the country, my family completely freaked out: What was I planning to do for money?
 Where was I even going to live?
 I had no idea.
 It was an adventure, I told them.
 I would be fine!
-And I was—eventually—but there were just as many awesome fun parts as there were scary, am-I-going-to-be-able-to-afford-food parts, and I found myself wondering if I made the right decision a lot.
+And I was—eventually—but there were just as many scary, am-I-going-to-be-able-to-afford-food parts as there were awesome fun parts, and I found myself wondering if I made the right decision a lot.

 But doubt can be a good thing.
-First of all, it means you’re thinking seriously about what you want, and thinking about it is one of the first steps toward figuring it out.
+It means you’re thinking seriously about what you want, and thinking about it is one of the first steps toward figuring it out.
 Also, it’s totally normal to try and avoid regret.
 Sometimes you need to consider how things might shake out in order to decide whether or not you can live with every possible outcome.
-Here are some things to keep in mind if you’re agonizing over your list of pros and cons, worrying about worst-case scenarios, or just generally confused about what to do:
+Here are some things to keep in mind if you’re agonizing over your list of pros and cons, worrying about worst-case scenarios, or just generally confused about what to do.

 There is no such thing as the right decision.